Barfell/Code_Blocks/README.md

     git push origin
     ```

-    - you now have a local copy with two remotes: `origin` is the remote to your private repository where you will commit your changes to; `public` is the remote to the original repository where you get all the updates from.
+    You now have a local copy with two remotes: `origin` is the remote to your private repository where you will commit your changes to; `public` is the remote to the original repository where you get all the updates from.

 4. Make sure you are [watching](https://help.github.com/enterprise/2.3/user/articles/be-social/) the public repository, so that you are notified in the GitHub news feed whenever a change has been made.
 In case this occurs, you must [merge](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) all the public changes into your local work flow, e.g.: